3rd International Conference on BioTribology

 Biotribology plays an important role in many aspects of our everyday life from artificial joint implants and “mouth-feel” of food texture to hair conditioners and contact lens comfort.
 It is a multidisciplinary field which includes aspects of biology, surface physics, materials, chemistry, biomechanics and mechanical engineering.
 The aim of the ICoBT meetings therefore is to bring together researchers from across the scientific and engineering spectrum, to promote communication across the different disciplines and to provide a platform for the presentation of new work in one meeting focussed solely on Biotribology.

-The inaugural ICoBT was organised at Imperial College in 2011 to bring these diverse interests together in one meeting focused solely on biotribology.
-Our stated aim of bringing together biotribologists from different scientific and engineering disciplines was more than fulfilled.
-The enthusiasm and support expressed by fellow biotribologists has prompted us to organise a 2nd ICoBT, which will be held at the Sheraton in Toronto in 2014.
+The inaugural ICoBT was organised at Imperial College in 2011 and a 2nd ICoBT was held in Toronto in 2014.
+Both meetings were very successful with over 200 delegates and 150 oral and poster presentations.
+The feedback from the conference questionnaires was very encouraging with delegates commenting on the breadth of scientific participation and the opportunities for discussion and net-working across the biotribology spectrum.
+Our stated aim of bringing together biotribologists from different research backgrounds was more than fulfilled.
+The enthusiasm and support expressed by participants has prompted us to organise a 3rd ICoBT which will again be held at Imperial College in London.

-Biotribology for industry: identifying new opportunities; developing test methods; correlation with customer experience
+- Biotribology for industry and medicine: identifying new opportunities; developing test methods; correlation with customer experience